 Old English

-Old English was spoken in England from roughly 450 to 1100 AD.
-It was brought by Anglo-Saxon settlers and sounds very different from modern English.
-Much of its vocabulary is Germanic and it used complex inflections.
+Old English was spoken in England from roughly 450 to 1100 AD and is very different from Modern English.
+It was a highly inflected language with a rich vocabulary drawn mainly from Germanic roots.

 Sign In